adebola-io/cells/README.md

 count.value = 7; // Output: "Count changed to: 7"
 ```

-## Other Features

-### Global Effects
+### 4. Global Effects

-Cells allows you to set up global effects that run before or after any cell is updated:
+Cells allows you to set up global effects that run before or after any cell is updated, giving you fine-grained control over your application's reactive behavior.

 ```javascript
 Cell.beforeUpdate((value) => {